charlesabarnes/discord-sport-notifier/README.md

    - SPORTSDB_API_KEY
    - MONGODB_URI

-3. Add volume mappings:
-   - Host Path: `/path/to/your/config.json`
-   - Container Path: `/app/config.json`

-4. Map port 3000 to access the web UI
+3. Map port 3000 to access the web UI

-5. Set container to auto-start and restart policy to "unless-stopped"
+4. Set container to auto-start and restart policy to "unless-stopped"